 Students explore the various research techniques and methods to develop an advanced practice research project and apply the results to encourage knowledge through intensive analysis of existing research and current researched findings.
 The course includes preparation of appropriate research questions, literature review, qualitative and quantitative approaches to advance practice research, research designs, and threats to internal and external validity.
 Identifying a population to accurately sample, collect data and adhere to ethical considerations with the goal of enhancing outcomes and practice change.
+50 direct experiential supervised hours

-NUR650: DNP Scholarly Project I (3 Credits)
+NUR652: Foundation of Scholarly Work (3 Credits)